 In \cite{Cockayne2004} a lot of properties for \RDF s were proven.
 For later reference we state some of them here. \begin{proposition}[Prop.~3 in \cite{Cockayne2004}] For a graph~\(G\), let \(f\) be some \(\RDN\)-function and \(V_i = \Set{v\in V(G): f(v) = i}\) the vertices with value~\(i\). \begin{enumerate}[label=(\alph*)] \item \(\Delta(G[V_1]) \leq 1\). \item There is no edge between a vertex in \(V_1\) and one in \(V_2\). \item Each vertex in \(V_0\) is adjacent to at most two in \(V_1\). \item Each vertex in \(V_2\) has at least two \pn s with respect to \(V_2\). \item If~\(v\) is isolated in \(G[V_2]\) and has precisely one external \pn~\(w\) wrt.~\(V_2\), then \(\N{w}\cap V_1 = \emptyset\). \end{enumerate} \end{proposition}

-Furthermore, we state some basic properties of the Roman domination problem here, which we check for our dual problem in the next section, to see whether they are also applicable there. \begin{observation}[Observation~7 in \cite{Rad2012}] When deleting an edge, \(\RDN\) does not decrease. \end{observation}
+Furthermore, we state some basic properties of the Roman domination problem here, which we check for \DRdproblem{} in the next section, to see whether they are also applicable there. \begin{observation}[Observation~7 in \cite{Rad2012}] When deleting an edge, \(\RDN\) does not decrease. \end{observation}

 \begin{observation}[Proposition~7 and~8 in \cite{Cockayne2004}] \begin{enumerate}[label=(\alph*)] \item \(\RDN(P_{n}) = \RDN(C_{n}) = \left\lceil\frac{2}{3}n\right\rceil\). \item Let \(m_1\leq m_2 \leq \dots \leq m_n\), then \(\RDN(K_{m_1,\dots,m_n}) = 2\) if \(m_1=1\), \(\RDN(K_{m_1,\dots,m_n}) = 3\) if \(m_1=2\), and \(\RDN(K_{m_1,\dots,m_n}) = 4\) if \(m_1\geq 3\). \end{enumerate} \end{observation}